Luke-Rand/Blackstar-Campaign-Notes/🎲 Sessions/Session 1.md

 A ring is on Albert's finger.
 It glints in a very weird way.
 There is an inscription on it:
 > ![[32ABE268-3D0D-4EBF-945D-88A32302F6C7.jpeg]]

 [[Regiboldeustorgust Blatenoose]] is really drunk at this point. [[Magpie (Kit)]] goes up to him to introduce herself.
-Meanwhile, [[Thrunk "Blastmaster" Smith]] is "thrunking" the table nearby.
+Meanwhile, [[Thrunk Blastmaster Smith]] is "thrunking" the table nearby.
 Regibold thinks that he recognizes Magpie, asking if she is "Sally".
 He is really losing his cool, spilling food everywhere.
 He's eating mashed sweet potato like a widdle baby.
 The talk about [[Animus (Chris)]] as if they aren't even there.
 There is a lot of weird tension between them.
 Regibold apparently lives on the train??
 He tells Magpie that Animus is his "assistant".

 [[Animus (Chris)]] takes [[Regiboldeustorgust Blatenoose]] away to go to beddy bye, when all of a sudden he is poked in the back.
 When he turns around there is a disheveled harry potter looking person.
 It's [[Nathan Gruber]] of the [[Gentle Bandits]].
 He asks Animus to stay and not take Regibold away.
 Animus feels compelled to comply for some reason, so they stay.